Dinner in a Pinch: Crabbing on Seabrook Island

 Most importantly, remember to take it easy on the crab dock, with a line in the water.
 Sit back and enjoy time well-spent with your loved ones.
 Crabbing is really more about the experience, but it does come with a yummy treat!
 We know this low-stress activity will be a great way for you to spend any day soaking in Seabrook Island’s beautiful waterscapes.

 The private coast barrier island of Seabrook is immersed in natural beauty, with lush maritime forests, miles of pristine coastline, and 1,140 acres of tranquil marsh habitat.
 Seabrook Island is home to an Audubon International Certified Sustainable Community that is brimming with diverse Charleston wildlife, including more than 30 species of reptiles, 80 bird species, and a variety of mammals such as bobcats, red and gray foxes, and white-tailed deer.
 Various species of marine life also call our island home, including the loggerhead sea turtle, bottlenose dolphins, and, of course, crabs!
-Before giving us a visit, stay up to date on our current COVID-19 policies, and if you have any additional questions don’t hesitate to give us a call.
+Before giving us a visit, stay up to date on our current hours of operation and if you have any additional questions don’t hesitate to give us a call.